deviantony/docker-elk/README.md

 ```

 Give Kibana about a minute to initialize, then access the Kibana web UI by hitting
-[http://localhost:5601](http://localhost:5601) with a web browser and use the following default credentials to login:
+[http://localhost:5601](http://localhost:5601) with a web browser and use the following default credentials to log in:

 * user: *elastic*
 * password: *\<your generated elastic password>*